 On February 26th 2019, Capcom released the first part of a YouTube series called Roundtable, serving as a celebration of the Remake's release and success.
 It aims to gather all of the key developers for the remake, to discuss how the remake finally came together as well as revealing early concepts, and ideas that never made it into the game.

 Topics included the surprise and glee that came with the overwhelmingly positive metacritic reception for the game, which most of them had not seen coming.
 As well as sharing early images of the game's UI, bearing a striking resemblance to that of the classic Resident Evil UI.

 The 1-Shot demo was a proposition that met with a lot of divisive reactions from fans, but also the developers.
 Director Yasuhiro Anpo elaborates that the gap between the release of the demo and the game, was too wide for him to see a 30 minute demo as being anything but a negative.
 Ultimately, it didn't hurt the excitement for the game.
-The developers also expressed how scary the game ended up being, the zombies are tough, but as long as you can see that you are hurting them then it wasn't that big of deal.
+The developers also expressed how scary the game ended up being, the zombies are tough, but as long as they appear to be damaged by the player's attacks then it wasn't that big of deal.
 Also how much discussion went into the design of Ada's disguise, like her sunglasses.

 The most noteworthy though were canned ideas, like the pitch of making the railcar that Sherry and Claire uses to get to the NEST be something that would take them up the Arklay Mountains into a remote Umbrella Factory.

 Other ideas included making the Sewer Alligator be a bit more of an involving boss fight rather than a Crash Bandicoot 2-esque escape section.
 Something that would revolve traversing a larger area, using cranes to defeat it, as well as a more fleshed out fight with Birkin's second form.